 Cons: -Moderate learning curve. -Few cosmetics.

-Battlerite is team arena brawler developed and published by Swedish game company Stunlock Studios.
+Battlerite is a free to play team arena brawler developed and published by Swedish game company Stunlock Studios.
 Players will face off in teams of 3v3 in a gladiator-esque arena, where skills are all that matter.
 There are no distractions such as items, and the battles are fast-paced and action-packed.
 Choose from various champions, each with a unique playstyle.
 Play as a tanky bruiser as Freya, jumping forward with two titanic hammers, or as the tricky Croak, an assassin with poisonous moves.

 Battlerite Key Features: